Snowy2174/BendingMC-Wiki/cooking/getting-started/recipe-book.md

 ## Using the Recipe Book

-The recipe book is used to cook all kinds of dishes.
+The recipe book displays all locked and unlocked recipes.<br>

-To get started, click on a dish that is unlocked, and a minigame will start.<br>
+Locked recipes will appear in gray, while unlocked recipes appear in full color.

+Clicking on any of the unlocked recipes, if all ingredients are provided, will trigger a minigame.<br>
-If completed successfully, the minigame will stop and the selected dish will be cooked.
+After successfully completing the minigame, the selected dish will be cooked.

 [minigame image here]